The Afrikan Design Thinking Network

 These stories are created as teaching and learning tools aimed at design thinking educators for use in their teaching and facilitation, or for self-led learning by students.
 The stories offer real world examples of design thinking to make it practical and relatable and to illustrate various teaching points related to design thinking.

-Watch this video guide and read our Call for Stories to learn more and contribute your stories and ideas.The intended glossary will support facilitators in adapting terminology to their own teaching styles and local contexts.
-In the long term, we envision a multilingual comprehensive, localised toolkit of Design Thinking methods and materials—designed for and rooted in Afrika.
+Educators would be able to adapt the intended glossary to their own teaching styles and local contexts.
+In the long term, members have envisioned creating multilingual localised toolkits of Design Thinking methods and mindsets - designed for and rooted in Afrika.

 Feel free to post, introduce yourself, share resources and connect with others